Skip to main content

 Carpool Communities: Although carpooling is used by certain sections, it is not as popular.
 Carpool communities can be created and such communities should be encouraged and rewarded with some innovative measures.

-Large Scale Afforestation Drives – The government should identify large tracks that can be planted with trees for green cover across the city.
+Sprinkling of Waste Water in Construction Sites – Waste water can be used to sprinkle construction sites so that pollutants emanating from these sites can be controlled Large Scale Afforestation Drives – The government should identify large tracks that can be planted with trees for green cover across the city.
 Also, hill ranges like the Aravallis should be preserved and they should be planted with trees.